Cognitive Ability and Tournament Entry: Evidence from Three Korean Populations: Introduction

-To address the second challenge of measuring competitiveness as a distinct trait, we adapt the design of \citet{Niederle:Lise:07} with the addition of a random bonus.
-This type of experimental design is further used by \citet{Bartling:et:al:09} and \citet{Dohmen:Falk:11} among others; however, the random bonus is a novel feature in our experimental design.
+To address the second challenge of measuring competitiveness as a distinct trait, we adapt the design of \citet{Niederle:Lise:07}, further used by \citet{Bartling:et:al:09} and \citet{Dohmen:Falk:11} among others, with the addition of a random bonus.
+The random bonus is a novel feature in our experimental design.
 Because there are likely to be non-negligible differences in performance among the three Korean groups, we introduce an \emph{exogenous} individual-level variation via a random bonus that helps low performers select into the tournament.
-The purposes of the random bonus are two-fold: (i) it balances the performance distribution among the three groups, and (ii) it serves as a subsidy for the disadvantaged North Korean subjects.\footnote{We found a substantial score gap in the Raven test between North Korean and South Korean subjects in our previous work \citep{CKLL}.} From their choice of a compensation scheme, we are able to elicit their preferences for competition after controlling for a set of potentially confounding factors.
+The purposes of the random bonus are two-fold: (i) it enlarges the support of the performance distribution especially for North Korean subjects,\footnote{We found a substantial score gap in the Raven test between North Korean and South Korean subjects in our previous work \citep{CKLL}.}, and (ii) it helps us to disentangle channels through which competitiveness is varied across individuals.